Authorities have admitted a man was wrongly arrested in the Florida sex sting which also recently netted New England Patriots owner Robert Kraft.

 “Imagine talking to your mother and father trying to explain you are innocent,” Patel told the station.
 “Imagine what your two little girls must be thinking and wondering.
 Imagine what they may be exposed to at school with their friends.”

 “Imagine what your wife must be feeling as she has to take the kids to school and see other parents who she may come in contact in with.
 Imagine having to work seeing regular customers on a regular basis who I’ve become friends with and look forward to seeing.
 Imagine thinking about killing yourself.
 This did not have to happen.”

 The widespread arrests were fueled by a crackdown on human trafficking, in which women are forced into prostitution.
 The eight-month investigation targeted an operation involving up to $20 million and has led to the arrest of eight Chinese women.

 More than 200 men were arrested as prostitution clients, or “johns”—including the celebrity owner of the Patriots Robert Kraft—for having paid for sex at the Orchids of Asia Day Spa in Jupiter, FL.

 But Patel clearly was an innocent man, as authorities have acknowledged while clearing his name of a criminal record.
 Unfortunately, this acknowledgement comes after releasing his name and photo to the media and across the Internet, to his shame, mortification and humiliation.

 If you or a family member have been falsely accused or wrongly arrested for a sex crime in Houston, Harris County, Fort Bend County or Montgomery County, Texas, you must prove your innocence and clear your name.

-Contact the Neal Davis Law Firm for a free legal review of your case.
+Contact the Neal Davis Law Firm for a legal review of your case.